Homemade Garlic Bread

 Instructions

-• In a small bowl, stir butter, garlic, garlic powder, salt, pepper and parsley together until well combined.
+• In a small bowl, stir butter, garlic, garlic powder, salt, black pepper, and parsley together until well combined.

 garlic bread spread in bowl with spoon